jeff-boykin/old-work-docs/Documents/revised-rubric-template.md

 - [ ] Standard 2
 - [ ] Professional Development [*optional: use at mid/end of course*]

-> ID Note: Fill these in with your course standards
+> ID Note: Fill these in with specific course standards

-This assessment is based on how well you've applied specific goals of the [standard] within your deliverable.
+Acceptable performance for this standard is based on how well you've applied specific learning goals within your deliverable.
 To review the full list of standards, see the course syllabus.

 ---

 ## STANDARD #1
-**Meets Expectations**: Acceptable performance for this standard is based on the following learning goals.
-Did you: X?
+**Meets Expectations**: Did you: X?
 Y?
 Z?

 > - SME Note: Fill these in X/Y/Z with 2-3 learning goals.
 What should the student be able to demonstrate, identify, articulate, or do as part of this standard?
 I.e. Demonstrate comprehension of data science fundamentals?
 Define a valid sampling methodology?